containers/podman.io_old/getting-started/network.md

 # Networking

-In Podman, you will see differences in networking beetween rootless and rootfull containers.
+In Podman, you will see differences in networking between rootless and rootfull containers.
 This guide will help to understand how networking can be used in Podman.

 ## Podman pods

-By definiton, all containers in the same Podman pod share the same network namespace.
+By definition, all containers in the same Podman pod share the same network namespace.
 Therefore, the containers will share the IP Address, MAC Addresses and port mappings.
 You can always communicate between containers in the same pod, using localhost.